 Long-term testing: Alpha track detectors

-Because alpha track detectors stay in the home for several weeks at minimum, their results tend to be the most accurate.
-However, this long-term test is usually not practical for home inspectors or their clients, who usually want the complete inspection report within a few days.
+Because alpha track detectors stay home for several weeks at minimum, their results tend to be the most accurate.
+However, this long-term test is usually impractical for home inspectors or their clients, who usually want the complete inspection report within a few days.

 Active radon testing devices